Mitra vs. Commission on Elections

 Precedents Cited

 - Coquilla v.
-COMELEC — Cited for the established legal definition of "residence" in election law as "domicile," which is the place where one has a permanent home and intends to return and remain (animus manendi).
+COMELEC — Cited for the definition of residence as domicile (animus manendi).

 Provisions

-- Constitution, Article VIII, Section 1, par.
-2 — Defines judicial power, which includes the duty of the courts to determine whether there has been a grave abuse of discretion amounting to lack or excess of jurisdiction on the part of any branch of government.
+- Article VIII, Section 1, paragraph 2 of the Constitution — Judicial power includes the duty to determine whether there has been grave abuse of discretion.

 Notable Dissenting Opinions